NuVotifier/NuVotifier/docs/usage.md

 until the player joins again.

 By default, votes are saved for 10 days in the cache.
-This time can be increased or decreased by changing the `voteTTL` field.
+This time can be increased or decreased by changing the `cacheTime` field.
 This number can be as high or low as you want.
 It is measured in days within the cache.
+This is valid for both the `file` and `memory` cache.

+Sometimes, caches can grow quite large and try to dump lots of votes back over the player's game connection.
+This is a problem, as the Bukkit server may think it is instead the player spamming packets!
+NuVotifier rate-limits the votes which are evicted per second over a plugin messaging channel using the `dumpRate` parameter.

 ### Proxy based vote forwarding